jan-van-bergen/SudokuEstimator/README.md

 ### About

 The algorithm uses a clever trick to reduce the search space of the problem.
 This trick is based on the observation that in a NxM Sudoku every Nth row is part of a different block, meaning these rows are only restricting eachother with regard to the column rule.
 This means these M rows together form a M by N\*M Latin Rectangle.
 Thus, if at the start of the algorithm we uniformly choose such a random Latin Rectangle and use it to fill in every Nth row, we have reduced the search space of the problem by the number of M x N\*M Latin Rectagles.
-For the standard Sudoku where N=M=3, this means we can reduce the search space by a factor of 2102110586634240, which speeds up the algorithm enormously
+For the standard Sudoku where N=M=3, this means we can reduce the search space by a factor of 2102110586634240, which speeds up the algorithm significantly.

 ### Dependencies
 - MPIR 3.0.0 - https://github.com/wbhart/mpir - Highly optimized math library for large numbers.